egumasa/engagement-annotation-project/docs/4_Part3_tag_spans.md

 ---
 layout: default
-title: Part3—Engagement taging
+title: Step 2—Engagement spans
-nav_order: 5
+nav_order: 2
 ---
-# Part 3 — Engagement tagging: Rules and Spans
+# Step 2 — Engagement tagging: Rules and Spans

 # Tag spans by item type—Where exactly to put a tag on?
 This section deals with structural/grammatical issues during the annotation, particularly the decisions involving where to put the tag.
 Each section below deals with possible grammatical structure for emgagement, and which items to put a tag on.